Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Model

 To make this concrete, we search for steady, current-carrying solutions of Eq.\,\eqref{eq: LLG}.
 Introducing the canonically conjugate variables ($m^z$, $\phi$) allows us to recast the dynamics in hydrodynamic form, yielding the coupled nonlinear equations

-Equation~\eqref{cont} is naturally interpreted as a local spin-continuity law: the divergence of the spin current balances nonconservative torques, with $J_s$ and $\alpha \partial_t\phi$, respectively, injecting and dissipating spin angular momentum.
+Equation~\eqref{cont} is naturally interpreted as a local spin continuity law: the divergence of the spin current balances nonconservative torques, with $J_s$ and $\alpha \partial_t\phi$, respectively, injecting and dissipating spin angular momentum.
 For a spatially uniform longitudinal component, i.e., $\partial_x m^z = 0$, Eq.~\eqref{phase} reduces to

 where $f_\phi = (\partial_x\phi)(\partial_x\phi+2d)$ is the phase-stiffness density associated with a twist in $\phi$.
-Equations~\eqref{cont} and~\eqref{phase} admit a uniformly precessing steady-state \textit{limit-cycle (LC) solution} defined by
+Equations~\eqref{cont} and~\eqref{phase} admit a uniformly precessing steady-state \textit{limit cycle (LC) solution} defined by

 where $\Omega = J_s/\alpha$ is the precession frequency.
-In this state, the linear phase winding generates a steady, nonzero flow of spin angular momentum, i.e., the spin supercurrent $j_k = n_k v_k$, with $n_k=1 - m^z_\text{LC}{}^2$ and $v_k=k+d$ defining the spin-superfluid density and velocity, respectively.
+In this state, the linear phase winding generates a steady, nonzero flow of spin angular momentum, i.e., the spin supercurrent $j_k = n_k v_k$, with $n_k=1 - m^z_\text{LC}{}^2$ and $v_k=k+d$ defining the spin superfluid density and velocity, respectively.
 This nonequilibrium spin superfluid LC (SFLC) phase is well-defined provided that $|m^z_\text{LC}| < 1$, a condition generically met by a suitable choice of $\Omega$ for any $k \neq 0,-2d$.
 Importantly, no restriction (other than $d\neq 0$) is placed on the DMI strength $d$, thus extending the regime of realizable stable superfluid states beyond what is possible in equilibrium (see Fig.\,\ref{fig: EqPD}).

 Symmetry-wise, the SFLC solution~\eqref{LCsol} is highly nontrivial: it dynamically breaks rotational, spatial, and continuous time-translation symmetries, exhibiting hallmarks of spacetime-crystalline order intertwined with superfluid transport \cite{TC_Wilczek2012,TCRev_Sacha2017,DissTCRydberg_Wu}.
 In particular, continuous space- and time-translational symmetries are broken down to discrete ones with periodicities $2\pi/k$ and $2\pi/\Omega$, respectively.
 The three broken symmetries, however, are not independent: the original 3-parameter symmetry group is broken down to a single 2-parameter symmetry transformation $(x,t,\phi)\mapsto (x+a,t+\tau,\phi-ka-\Omega\tau)$.
 Consequentially, only $3-2=1$ Goldstone mode emerges associated with azimuthal phase fluctuations $\phi\mapsto \phi+\delta \phi$.
 The SFLC thus realizes a nonequilibrium incarnation of the so-called ``inverse Higgs mechanism", whereby the number of Goldstone modes is not equal to the number of broken symmetries \cite{InverseHiggs_Watanabe2014}.